alphagov/gds-tech-learning-pathway/resources/inspiration-and-general-resources.md

 - https://github.com/sindresorhus/awesome a curated list of lists grouped into frontend, backend, languages etc.

 ## "Things everyone should know"
-Lists of topics that may be relevant to technologists, and resources for learning for more about htem.
+Lists of topics that may be relevant to technologists, and resources for learning for more about them.

 - http://matt.might.net/articles/what-cs-majors-should-know/ - One of many "everyone should know know this" lists.
 Not all of it is relevant, but covers technical subjects people might be interested in learning.
 - https://github.com/mtdvio/every-programmer-should-know